 Woo!
 Thank you for joining me to learn about setting SMART goals for your business.
 First, let me start by saying something here.
 You clicked through to this blog post for a reason.
-My guess is that you decided to read this post because:
+My guess is that you decided to read this post because you:

-a) You have no idea what SMART goals are… but you’re curious to find out how to use them, or
+a) Have no idea what SMART goals are… but you’re curious to find out how to use them, or

-b) You have an idea of what SMART goals are… but you haven’t used them before, or
+b) Sort of have an idea of what SMART goals are… but you haven’t used them before, or

-c) You’re tired of setting goals and never achieving them
+c) Feel tired of setting goals and never achieving them

 Regardless of what stage you’re at, I’m here to teach you how to set better goals for your business (and your life!) by showing you some simple goal-setting tricks.